🔋 Install to Rover Gen1-6

 Step 1: Mount Battery Base to Downtube

--Step over, use all 3 plastic 3D printed shims to support battery base, secure with supplied bolts (bolt heads are flatter than stock bolts)
+-Step over frame, use all 3 plastic 3D printed shims to support battery base, secure with supplied bolts (bolt heads are flatter than stock bolts)

--Step thru variant, use only 2 shims - as the step thru downtube support bar, need to move battery base up by 1 hole
+-Step thru frame, use only 2 shims - as the step thru downtube support bar, need to move battery base up by 1 hole

 -Secure the bolts with threadlock, nyloc is applied to these bolts, but extra service life to ensure they do not come loose, threadlock is recommended